pydanny/pydanny.github.com/posts/2012-07-16-july-la-open-source-recap.rst

 :tags: python, django, php, la, clojure, perl, ruby, nodejs, meteor
 :category: python

-On July 15th, 2012, over 60 Python_, Django_, Ruby_, `Ruby on Rails`_, PHP_, JavaScript_, `Node.js`_, Perl_, and Clojure_ developers arrived to work on a variety of projects.
+On July 15th, 2012, at the `July LA Hackathons Open Source event`_, over 60 Python_, Django_, Ruby_, `Ruby on Rails`_, PHP_, JavaScript_, `Node.js`_, Perl_, and Clojure_ developers arrived to work on a variety of projects.
 We went from 10 AM to 10 PM, and there was much coding and learning done by all.
 There was a very powerful vibe shared by nearly everyone there, and it was great to see so many people from different personal and open source backgrounds working together and having a great time as a group.

 .. _Python: http://python.org
 .. _Ruby: http://www.ruby-lang.org/